Categories

 Find the Best Place For Your Wildlife Recording Device

-The aim of Carbon Rewild’s new acoustic monitoring service is to make wildlife and biodiversity monitoring accessible to everyone.
+The aim of Carbon Rewild’s bioacoustic monitoring service is to make wildlife and biodiversity monitoring accessible to everyone.
 As a result we have designed our system to be as scalable and flexible as possible.
-The image below details how this service works.
-1. Ship Recording devices are posted to you in advance of your […]
+1. Ship Recording devices are posted to you in advance of your survey schedule 2.
+Record Recording devices set up with […]

 Separator